Ex-State Department Worker Gets 40 Months In Prison For Secret Dealings With China

 In China, What 's The Attitude On The Street About The U.S.?

-In addition to a 40-year prison sentence, Claiborne received three years of supervised release and a fine of $40,000.
+In addition to a 40-month prison sentence, Claiborne received three years of supervised release and a fine of $40,000.

 Her sentence comes after former CIA officer Jerry Chun Shing Lee pleaded guilty this spring to spying for China – and as U.S. officials have warned that Chinese espionage is the country's most serious security threat.